We may earn money or products from the companies mentioned in this post. Lori Ballen is a member of the Amazon Associates Program

 Do you still need business cards?
 Absolutely!
-But the reality is, business cards in today’s era are geared more to drive traffic to your website than they are to provoke a phone call.
+But the reality is, that business cards in today’s era are geared more to drive traffic to your website than to provoke a phone call.

 Digital marketing is 100% online.
 The world-wide-web is now the central hub for consumers.
 We are a search-driven society empowered by the all-mighty Google.
 Here are the basics:

 Website: Your website is your digital business card.
-Generally speaking, real estate websites are not found by accident, and rarely found in search.
-However, if your website is imbued with IDX listings, you may gain some traffic.
+Generally speaking, real estate agent websites are not found by accident and are rarely found in search.
+However, you may gain some traffic if your website is imbued with IDX listings.
 But most traffic is driven by content, which is where your blog comes in.

 Blog: Your blog is where you can “publish” high-quality, valuable content for your viewers, while at the same time “waving a flag” so the search engines can see you.
-Blogs can be used for developing new relationships as well as nurturing ongoing relationships.
+Blogs can be used to develop new relationships and nurture ongoing relationships.
 On your blog, you can publish things such as: